 Need your cup of go juice on the double, but don’t want to lose flavor?
-The Velocity is the perfect drip coffee maker for the person who sprints out the front door in the morning.
+The Speed Brew Elite is the perfect drip coffee maker for the person who sprints out the front door in the morning.
 All you need to do is add grounds, water, and touch one button, then just three minutes later you’ll have a fresh, ten-cup pot of coffee.

 The commercial-style, multi-stream spray head fully soaks grounds for better taste.
 It even has an always-hot stainless steel water tank, so it’s always ready to brew, but you can flip the vacation switch when you won’t need it standing by.

 If you’re looking for a capable drip coffee maker with a more accessible price tag, the PerfecTemp should be on your short list.
 It’s an improvement over previous models that gets coffee hotter without burning it.
 The stainless steel machine boasts a 14-cup glass carafe, but you can set it to brew one to four cups.

 The charcoal water filter and bold brew option enhance taste, while a scale indicator light lets you know when to clean your coffee maker.
 If you like your coffee ready and waiting for you when you wake up, you’re in luck.
 The PerfecTemp lets you program brewing up to 24 hours in advance.

 Brew Express BEC-110BS